 mewar

 This festival happens in the city of Rajasthan, Udaipur.
 The festival is celebrated to mark the arrival of the spring season.
-If you want to be a witness to the cultural and traditional aspects of Rajasthan at large, you shouldn’t forget to attend this festival.
-This festival has a vast history and has been celebrated since when the Sisodia Dynasty was ruling India.
+If you want to witness the cultural and traditional aspects of Rajasthan at large, you shouldn’t forget to attend this festival.
+This festival has a vast history and has been celebrated since the time when the Sisodia Dynasty ruled India.

 Significance: Celebrated to welcome the season of Spring

-Key attractions: the whole festival is quite colorful and women in Udaipur can be seen actively taking part in the various ceremonies
+Key attractions: the whole festival is quite colourful, and women in Udaipur can be seen actively taking part in the various ceremonies

 Where: Udaipur